11 Things to Know About Expat Taxes in Thailand

 Certain items carry a 7% value-added tax (VAT).
 This tax is levied on various goods and services, though groceries, education, healthcare, and real estate are exempt.
 Certain legal documents (e.g., leases) are also subject to stamp duty.

-9. How to Save on Your US Taxes while Living in Thailand
+11. How to Save on Your US Taxes While Living in Thailand

 Americans working in Thailand can save on the taxes they owe the US government.
 Here are the three most common strategies for lowering the amount of taxes you pay.

 If you earn income while living abroad, the IRS allows you to exclude this income from your income taxes up to a specific limit.
-For 2022, this limit is $112,000, though it will climb to $120,000 for 2023.
+For 2023, this limit is $120,000.

 To qualify, you must meet one of two criteria:

 - Physical Presence Test: Proving you lived outside the US for 330 days

 - Bona Fide Residence Test: Proving you lived in Thailand for one calendar year or more

 To prove residency, you will need to have a residency card, visa, income tax statements, and other documentation.

 Foreign Tax Credit (FTC)